Ten things to ditch this New Year

 Perhaps one of the costliest bad habits we should kick is putting off thinking about and investing in a pension.

-Although this strategy is designed to force people into thinking about how they will afford to retire, auto enrolment is moving slowly and will take five years to make a difference to everybody with the employees working for the largest employers up first.
+People are continued to be enrolled into workplace pensions.
+Although this strategy is designed to force people into thinking about how they will afford to retire, it will take another three years to make a difference to everybody as the employees working for the largest employers are first to be enrolled.

 But you could get ahead and make plans for your retirement now.
 Talk to your workplace to see if there is any plan already in place that you could take part in and see how much you could set aside.